How Flowers Can Improve Our Mental Health ft. The Flower Shops *

 Gift-giving is a such simple gesture but can easily brighten someone’s day, or even make their week.
 The recipent may feel surprise, gratitude, and genuine happiness, and also know that they are loved and cared for.
 Which is enough to make the giver feel good about themselves too.

 Get back to nature

 Whether it’s a walk in your local park, visiting an arboretum or national trust site, or simply sitting out in your garden, it doesn’t matter.
 What matters is getting outside in the fresh air.
 My favourite way to spend time outdoors is a long walk followed by a picnic.
 But another great option would be to try forest bathing, which is known to be both calming and a great mood booster.
 I’ve spent a few afternoon’s sitting in my local park and it just feels so relaxing.

 If you prefer more hand made gifts, why not join an

-online class, or find a workshop local to you and learn how to create your own gorgeous floral arrangements.
+online class, or find a local workshop, and learn how to create your own gorgeous floral arrangements.
 You could either pick flowers from your own garden or use some from your local supermarket.
-Who knows you may even find yourself a new hobby, which has its own mental health benefits, for example, giving you a sense of purpose.
+Who knows you may even find yourself a new hobby, which has its own mental health benefits.
+For example, giving you a sense of purpose.